microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 }
 ```
 Notice that for BERT-base training (sequence length 128), the suggested freeze_step is 16000.
 For the rest of the pre-training using sequence 512, we suggest to use a freeze_step of 1500.

+### 2.3 Results for BERT pre-training

+Using 1-bit Adam, we are able to achieve significantly higher througput compared to the original Adam optimizer.
+We note that increase training speed during the compressed stage enables overall training speedup of up to 3.5x on Ethernet based systems where communication bandwidth is significantly limited.
+However, we are able to achieve up to 1.7x overall speedup even for the 40 Gigabit InfiniBand QDR based system.
+Furthermore, it is important to highlight that we are able to achieve feasible BERT pre-training using 1-bit Adam on a significantly smaller batch size of 4k compared to 32k and 64k for the LAMB optimizer.

+Graphs to be added from the blog post ...